National Marbles Tournament: Milestones

+Game

+Marble shooters (players) are known as 'mibsters.'
+In the NMT, they not only compete for national honors, but for college scholarships, trophies, and other prizes and awards.
+Over 1,200 games of marbles are played in the event.

 Rules

 Each player must use a shooter, in size, not more than ¾" in diameter and not less than ½" in diameter, and should be made from glass or stone.
 The shooter size will be confirmed before play commences.
 Thirteen standard glass 5/8" marbles (all identical), are used as target marbles, and placed in the centre of the ring in an 'X' shape, with one target marble in the centre, and three on each leg spaced three inches apart.
 Players should maintain foot contact with the wood border for each shot.
 Players can shoot, lob underhand, or roll their shooter, and try to shoot out the most marbles before the last inning is over to win.
 Or any player who shoots out seven marbles is the winner.